rpgarner/u2_lesson_react_mapping_components/README.md

 - Keys must be unique, (this is how react keeps track of order)
 - Keys are attached to the parent containing element inside of the `.map`, in our example `li`.
-- We can use an `index` as a key, however this is discouraged due to indeces being unstable, (they can change).
+- We can use an `index` as a key, however this is discouraged due to indexes being unstable (they can change).
 When working with real data, we'll typically have a unique id for each item.
 - You can use any unique reference as a key.
-In our cities example, each capitol is unique so we can use those as well.
+In our countries example, each capitol is unique so we can use those as well.

 #### Implementing Keys